archiejs/archiejs-docs/modules.md

 # Coding with Archiejs

-This is a tutorial about creating archiejs modules.
+This is a very detailed tutorial, that also covers various lesser techniques to code archiejs modules.

 The tutorial has below parts, where we will :-

 * Part 1.
 Creating modules - different semantics of archiejs modules
 * Part 2.
 Starting the application - loading all archiejs modules